fraser50/concurrency-cw/README.md

 ## 5.3.5 Thread-safe Classes in TenPinManager

-CR5.1: To implement the required concurrent functionality, your TenPinManager must make use of the following two Intrinsic Monitor classes:
+CR5.1: To implement the required concurrent functionality, your TenPinManager must make use of the following two Extrinsic Monitor classes:

 1. java.util.concurrent.locks.Condition;